arkemishub/table/packages/table/README.md

 }
 ```

-By using `useTable` exported function we ended up with a `Table` which pagination is managed in the way that we like.
+By using `useTable` exported function we ended up with a `Types` which pagination is managed in the way that we like.